MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer.md

     }
 });
 ```
-If the prompt is shown, there is a second promise (`installed`) that:
-* resolves if the application is installed with an object that contains:
-	* `mode`: string with the surface-hint where the app was installed.
- 	* `campaignId`: string associated campaignId with the installation.
-* rejects with a `DOMExpception` with a with a value of:
-	* `AbortError`: The installation (prompt) was closed/cancelled.
-	* `TimeoutError`: The installation failed due to timeout.

 ![Promises resolve/reject flow](./installPromises.png)

-*The **`installed`** promise that is returned upon a successful prompting will allow for **one** opportunity for the installation origin to get attribution for the install, parse any additional information like ad campaigns, or any other required processing in the origin after a successful installation.*
+Upon a successful installation there is **one** opportunity for the installation origin to get attribution for the install, parse any additional information like ad campaigns, or any other required processing in the origin after a successful installation.
+Once the promise resolves there is no other way for the origin to get access to the same information.*

 #### Signatures of the `install` method
 The Web Install API consists of the extension to the navigator interface with the install method.
 The install method can be used in several different ways.
 There is no difference in behaviour when this is called from a standalone window or a tab.